Shopify/polaris/.changeset/empty-walls-design.md

 ---
-'@shopify/polaris': minor
+'@shopify/polaris': patch
 ---

-Added support for wrapping overflow of strings with no spacing within `Filters` popover
+Fixed wrapping overflow of strings with no spacing within `Filters` popover